dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 Over the years, much of my research has addressed issues concerning cancer or HIV care issues.

-We know that these are diseases touch many of us in the LGBTQ community.
+We know that these diseases touch many of us in the LGBTQ community.

 I am a prostate cancer survivor, now 13 years cancer free, actually.